 The California Assembly Bill 32 (AB 32), the Global Warming Solutions Act of 2006, authorized the California Air Resources Board (CARB) to set California's GHG reduction goals for 2020 and establish a comprehensive, multi-year program to reduce GHG emissions in California.
-As one of the major initiatives for AB 32, CARB designed a cap-and-trade program that started on January 1, 2012, with the enforceable compliance obligations beginning in 2013.
-Although the cap-and-trade program applies to multiple economic sectors, for AEO2012 it is only assumed to be implemented in the electric power sector.
-The electric power sector represented 25 percent of the State's GHG emissions in 2008, and therefore the EMM modeled the power sector cap at 25 percent of the limits specified in the bill for all sectors.
+As one of the major initiatives for AB 32, CARB designed a cap-and-trade program that started on January 1, 2012, with the enforceable compliance obligations beginning in 2013 for the electric power sector and industrial facilities.
+Fuel providers must comply starting in 2015.
+The AB32 cap-and-trade provisions are incorporated in AEO2013 through an emission constraint in the EMM that also accounts for the emissions determined by the other sectors.
+An allowance price is calculated and added to fuel prices for the affected sectors.
+Limited banking and borrowing of allowances as well as an allowance reserve and offsets have been modeled, as specified in the Bill, providing some compliance flexibility and cost containment.